Energy Balls

 I went with option two for this version!

-Add the salt, vanilla, and hemp seeds (optional) and then mix together everything until it sticks together.
+Add the salt, vanilla, and hemp seeds (optional), and then mix everything until it sticks together.
+You should be able to form a ball easily with your hands.

-Then just roll the mixture out into balls that are about tablespoon sized.
-You should get about 16.
-You could make them smaller if you wanted, obviously.
+Then just roll the mixture out into balls that are about tablespoon-sized.
+As a rough estimate, you should be able to make about 16 energy balls out of the mix.
+You could make them smaller if you wanted.

-I like them to be about 2-bite sized.
+I like them to be about a 2-bite snack.

 These No-Bake Energy balls are really delicious and give you a nice boost of natural sugars without any added sugar.